 • Puzzle or workbooks that encourage filling in blanks

-• Materials that are publicized solely through infomercials or personal websites and where there is no authoritative or evaluative information available
+• Materials have no authoritative or evaluative information available

 To ensure a vital, current collection of continued value to the community, examination of materials is an ongoing process.
 Materials that have outlived their usefulness will be withdrawn.
 An up-to-date , attractive and useful collection is maintained by retaining or replacing essential material and removing , on a systematic and continuous basis, those works that are worn, outdated, damaged, of little historical value or are no longer in demand .